Autumn Fun

 Nursery and Reception Curriculum

-Our theme for this half term is 'Me and My Community'.
+Our theme for this half term is 'Sunshine and Flowers'.

 We follow the Revised Foundation Stage Curriculum 2021 which is currently split into 7 areas: